Patrick Vassel ’07

 Belock majored in all three Divisions of the Arts at Notre Dame: Music (percussion performance); Film, Television, and Theatre (theatre concentration); and Art, Art History, & Design (graphic design).
-Upon graduation, Dean John T. McGreevy named him “the arts guy.”
+Upon graduation, former Dean of the College of Arts and Letters John T. McGreevy named him “the arts guy.”

 Ryan Belock is an interdisciplinary artist from Strongsville, Ohio.

-As a designer, percussionist, and actor, his primary work concentrates on integrating projected media with live performance.
+As a designer, percussionist, and actor, his primary work concentrates on integrating projected media with live performance and events.

 Belock received his MFA in Integrated Media for Live Performance at the University of Texas at Austin, advised by Broadway projection designer Sven Ortel.
 He also completed a Certificate in Arts and Cultural Management and Entrepreneurship.

-Belock lives in Manhattan with his wife, Michelle (ND ’12, ND Law ’15).
-They met while playing on the drumline in the Band of the Fighting Irish.
+Belock lives in New York City with his wife, Michelle (ND ’12, ND Law ’15).
+They met on the drumline in the Band of the Fighting Irish.

-Recent credits include: Off-Broadway: Party People (The Public Theater); Sojourners and Her Portmanteau (New York Theater Workshop); Me and Ella, The Jim Morgan Party (The York Theatre Company); New York: Jane Eyre (Center for Contemporary Opera); Laramie Project (Chappaqua); Regional: The Masked Ball (Austin Opera); Mary Poppins (Stamford, CT); In the Heights, Orchid (Austin, TX); And Then They Came For Me (Indiana Repertory Theatre); Into the Woods, A Woman in Morocco (Butler Opera Center); World Premieres: Dream of Perfect Sleep (UT New Theatre); COLOSSAL, RE/CONNECT, Dead Mall (Cohen New Works Festival); Performance: Dial “M” for Murder (Austin, TX); Killer Women (ABC); and Histoir de Amor (TEATROCINEMA – Santiago, Chile). www.ryanbelock.com
+Recent credits include: Off-Broadway: On A Clear Day You Can See Forever (Irish Repertory Theatre), Dogs of Rwanda, A Deal (Urban Stages); Me & Ella (York Theatre); Associate/Assistant: Party People (The Public Theater); Sojourners, Her Portmanteau (New York Theater Workshop); Rags (Goodspeed); The Masked Ball (Austin Opera); Jane Eyre (Center for Contemporary Opera); Are You Now or Have You Ever Been (MetroStage); And Then They Came For Me (Indiana Rep); Regional: Oklahoma!
+(Gulf Coast Symphony Orchestra); In the Heights, Into the Woods (Austin, TX), Machinal, Laramie Project (Chappaqua); World Premieres: Dream of Perfect Sleep (UT New Theatre); COLOSSAL, RE/CONNECT (Cohen New Works Festival); Performance: Dial “M” for Murder (Austin, TX); Killer Women (ABC); and Histoir de Amor (TEATROCINEMA – Santiago, Chile). www.ryanbelock.com